 Arizona Cardinals rookie film room: 5 plays that define Zach Allen

-What the offense is running: Mesh concept out of shotgun.
+What the offense is running: Slants out of the shotgun with two check-downs on the flats.

 What the defense is running: Cover 1 (man) with a robber.

-What Zach Allen is tasked to do: Gain edge pressure from the 5-technique.
+What Zach Allen is tasked to do: Rush from the 3-technique.